 Immobilisation of PFAS in AFFF-Contaminated Soil: Impact on Ecological and Human Exposure

-The study evaluated RemBind®, a composite soil amendment consisting of aluminum hydroxide, activated carbon, and kaolin clay, to immobilise PFAS in AFFF-contaminated soils across several Australian sites.
-The research tested PFAS leachability, bioaccumulation in earthworms, and bioavailability in rats to understand the effectiveness of the soil amendment in reducing both ecological and human exposure.
+The study evaluates RemBind® – a composite soil amendment consisting of aluminium hydroxide, activated carbon, and kaolin clay – to immobilise PFAS in AFFF-contaminated soils across several Australian sites.
+The research tests PFAS leachability, bioaccumulation in earthworms, and bioavailability in rats to assess the effectiveness of the soil amendment in reducing both ecological and human exposure to PFAS contamination.

 Key Findings